nasa/HyperCP/README.md

 The following folders will be created automatically when you first run the program:

 - Config - Configuration and instrument files (by subdirectory - auto-created), SeaBASS header configuration files, Main view configuration file
 - Data - Optional location for input and/or output data.
-Data delivered at the top level directory in the original repository distribution (e.g. Thuillier and satellite spectral response functions, banner image, Zhang glint correction database) will be moved here when Main.py is run the first time.
+Data delivered with this original repository at the top level directory (e.g. Thuillier and satellite spectral response functions, banner image, Zhang glint correction database) will be moved here when Main.py is run the first time.
 - Logs - Most command line output messages generated during processing are captured for later reference in .log text files here
 - Plots - A variety of optional plotting routines are included which create name-appropriate sub- directories (i.e. 'L1C_Anoms', 'L1D', 'L1E', 'L2', 'L2_Spectral_Filter')